MediaComem/docker-brownbag/README.md

 This will make it easy to, for example, horizontally scale our application by running more than 1 Node.js application container, while keeping only 1 MongoDB server container.

-(It's also possible to run more than 1 MongoDB server container, but that is more complicated as it requires the setup of [MongoDB replication][mongo-replication].
-That is outside the scope of this tutorial.)
+(It would also be possible to run more than 1 MongoDB server container, but that would be more complicated as it would require the configuration of [MongoDB replication][mongo-replication].
+That is outside the scope of this tutorial.
+Multiple application containers, however, can easily talk to the same database with no additional configuration.)

 [Back to top](#readme)